dotnet-architecture/eShopModernizing/README.md

 10. How to migrate the SQL database to Azure with the Azure Database Migration Service
 11. Deploying to Azure App Service, with NO Windows Containers (Including CI CD)

-### Choose in memory mock-data or real database connection to a SQL Server container
+### Choose in-memory mock-data or real database connection to a SQL Server database
-The program allows either to connect to the database to get the catalog or to use mock data if one database is not available.
-The option to select one or the another is in the `Web.config` file:
+The apps allow either to connect to the real database to get/update the product catalog or to use mock-data if, due to any reason, the database is still not available and you need to test/demo the app.
->```
-><add key="UseMockData" value="true" />
->```

-In case the database is selected ( UseMockData equals to false) then the connection string can be set in the section:
->```
-><add name="CatalogDBContext" connectionString="Your connection string here" providerName="System.Data.SqlClient" />
->```
+For each application, the option to select one or the other mode can be configured in the docker-compose.override.yml file when using Windows Containers or at the `Web.config` file when you still are NOT using Containers (original versions).

 ## Additional apps to modernize: WCF services and WinForms desktop apps
 16